 When times were tough in Amanda Joseph-Anderson’s home growing up, her mother would pull out her favorite records to play on the stereo.
 Dancing together, daughter and mother built a bond of happiness that tempered the harsh realities of their lives.

 A multitude of ornate squares decorated a hunter-green carpeted floor.
 The Beatles and a few other notable artists were strung out in no particular order.
 I studied the album art, fascinated by the pictures and stories they told.
-I can recall creating my own dialogue for Sergeant Pepper’s Lonely Hearts Club Band to better understand the meaning and purpose behind such flamboyant attire.
+I can recall creating my own dialogue for Sgt.
+Pepper’s Lonely Hearts Club Band to better understand the meaning and purpose behind such flamboyant attire.
 What a necessary mess my mother and I had made.

 This cyclical game we had played many times before.
 We would pull out all of my mother’s old vinyl and designate a playlist.
 I picked mostly by the album’s pictures, my mother by an artist’s credibility and sound.
 I was a young child at the time; I didn’t understand the dynamics of music.